Animesh-Uttekar/agent-eval/README.md

 - **Metric-based evaluation**: BLEU, ROUGE, METEOR, and more.
 - **LLM-as-a-Judge** scoring using GPT-4, Claude, and others.
+- **Prompt Optimizer** to automatically improve prompts based on evaluation feedback.
 - Pluggable metric and judge system via registries.
 - Designed for both interactive and batch evaluation.